The Cooper Key Card – RFID Lift Access

 Will there be a charge for the card?

-The Cooper Key Card is included in your first purchase (season pass, XP pass, etc.) and it will be yours to load all your products onto.
-If you have a card from last season you can use it to load passes, tickets and rentals onto during the next season.
+The Cooper Key Card is included in your first purchase (season pass, day pass, etc.) and it will be yours to load all your products onto.
+If you have a card from last season you can use it to load day passes and rentals onto during this season.
 If you lose your card, a replacement card will cost $25.

 How do I reload the card?